Polytelus/silead-linux-positivo-c464c/README.md

 ### Alternative Firmware & Calibration

-If you encounter persistent touch issues or require finer calibration, we strongly recommend exploring the [gsl-firmware repository](https://github.com/onitake/gsl-firmware) by Onitake.
-This project provides:
+If you encounter persistent touch issues or require finer calibration, I strongly recommend exploring the [gsl-firmware repository](https://github.com/onitake/gsl-firmware) by Onitake.
+The project provides:

-* Additional firmware variants for Goodix and Silead controllers.
+* Additional firmware variants for Silead controllers.
-* User-friendly calibration utilities.
 * Community-contributed fixes and enhancements.

 > **Credits:** The guide builds on the work of [onitake/gsl-firmware](https://github.com/onitake/gsl-firmware).
 All kudos to him.